lukaslueg/railroad/README.md

 ![diagram for constraint syntax](https://raw.githubusercontent.com/lukaslueg/railroad/master/examples/column_constraint.jpeg)

-When adding new `RailroadNode`-primitives to this library, you may find `examples/visual.rs` come in handy to quickly generate special-cases and check if they render properly.
+When adding new `Node`-primitives to this library, you may find `examples/visual.rs` come in handy to quickly generate special-cases and check if they render properly.
 Use the `visual-debug` feature to add guide-lines to the rendered diagram and extra information to the SVG's code.